Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_CHARMMff/README.md

 !!! danger "CHARMM and MM(PB/GB)SA"
     PB model is recommended when working with CHARMMff files.
-Nevertheless, the combination of PB/GB models and Charmm force field hasn't been tested extensively.
+Nevertheless, the combination of PB/GB models and CHARMM force field hasn't been tested extensively.
 Please, check this [thread][1] for more information and proceed with caution.

 # Protein-ligand binding free energy calculations (Single Trajectory method) with CHARMMff files